Can My Employer Fire Me After I File a Workers’ Compensation Claim?

 Catherine Chukwueke

-Catherine (“Cathy”) Chukwueke is the Owner and Principal Trial Attorney of the Law Office of Catherine Chukwueke, a litigation firm focusing on employment and personal injury matters.
-Ms. Chukwueke is passionate about helping people who have been mistreated in the workplace or who have sustained ...
+Catherine (“Cathy”) Chukwueke is the Owner and Principal Attorney of the Law Office of Catherine Chukwueke, a law firm focusing on labor and employment matters and workplace investigations.
+Ms. Chukwueke is passionate about helping people who have been mistreated in the workplace.

 Contact Us Today